 NRPy+ ("Python-based code generation for numerical relativity... and beyond!") is a Python package aimed at accelerating this process.
 Users may input complex expressions in clean tensorial form (Einstein notation), which acts to minimize human error.
 NRPy+ processes this input and outputs highly optimized C code with CSE and/or SIMD compiler intrinsics if desired.

 Unlike other software packages with similar functionality, NRPy+ requires no expensive Mathematica or Maple license to function.
 Instead, it makes extensive use of the powerful, open-source SymPy as its computer algebra system back-end.
 In this way, NRPy+ is designed to lower the barrier to entry for new users.
 Though it was originally designed to greatly accelerate software development for numerical relativity (i.e., solving Einstein's equations of general relativity on the computer), NRPy+ can be used to rapidly develop software to solve much broader classes of hyperbolic and parabolic PDEs.
 By default it supports finite difference approaches, but can be extended to accommodate other numerical representations of derivatives as well.

-SENR ("the Simple, Efficient Numerical Relativity code") is a bare-bones, fully functional, OpenMP parallelized numerical relativity code in C that simply incorporates the C code generated by NRPy+ where needed.
-Its uncluttered appearance and small number of lines of code make the algorithmic underpinnings of a numerical relativity code transparent to the user.
+SENR ("the Simple, Efficient Numerical Relativity code") is a fully-functional, OpenMP parallelized numerical relativity code in C that simply incorporates the C code generated by NRPy+ where needed.
+Its uncluttered appearance and small number of lines of code make the algorithmic underpinnings of a numerical relativity code completely transparent.

-Our most recent results are summarized in our first paper.
+Recent results (prior to the black hole binary work) are summarized in our first paper.

-Ian Ruchlin is a post doctoral research associate in the mathematics department at West Virginia University.
+Ian Ruchlin was a postdoctoral research associate in the Mathematics Department at West Virginia University.